-Cours se Prerequisite: Cours se Objectives: 1 To study different types of stress, strain and deformation induced in the mechanical components due to external loads.
+Course Prerequisite: Course Objectives: 1 To study different types of stress, strain and deformation induced in the mechanical components due to external loads.
 2 To study distribution of various stresses in the mechanical elements or bodies of finite dimensions that deform under loads.
 3 To study properties and applications of a few Engineering materials used in building robots.
-Cours After se Outcomes: successful completion of the course students will be able to: 1 Estimate the moment of inertia of various sections and demonstrate fundamental knowledge on stresses and strains.
+Course Outcomes: After su ccessful completion of the course students will be able to: 1 Estimate the moment of inertia of various sections and demonstrate fundamental knowledge on stresses and strains.
 2 To study properties and applications of few Engineering materials used in Robots 3 Draw the SFD and BMD for different types of loads and support conditions.
 4 Analyze bending stresses and deflections in beams

-Institute of Technology (An Autonomous Institute affiliated to University of Mumbai, Approved by A.I.C.T.E Recognized by Govt. of Maharashtra)
+(An Autonomous Institute Affiliated to University of Mumbai, Approved by A.I.C.T.E & Recognized by Govt. of Maharashtra)